 An online master’s degree in economics may qualify an individual for employment as an economist for a business, research, or international organization.
 An economist researches and analyzes economic issues, conducts surveys, presents research results, and makes recommendations for solving economic issues.
 Many economists are employed by federal, state, and local government, where their work helps guide economic policies.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for an economist in 2010 was $89,450.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for an economist was $89,450.
 Keep in mind, though, that your salary may differ from the median, depending on your employer, work experience, and other factors.
 Although a bachelor’s degree is required to be considered for entry-level employment, many hiring firms prefer candidates with a master’s degree.
 The BLS expects employment of economists to increase 6% between 2010 and 2020, which is slower than average for all occupations.
 This is because the federal government, the largest employer of economists, is expected to have fewer positions available in this field.
 However, opportunities exist for economic consultants because more companies are contracting out this type of work, according to the BLS.